lume/readem/README.md

     TODO The analysis is fairly simple for now, and convers the most basic features of classes and functions: only classes and functions are analyzed, and basically what you see above is all the information that is returned.
-We could add more things like `@
+We could add support for class concepts like `@packageprotected`, `@final`, `@friendof`, etc, things like
+    `@deprecated` for both classes and functions, or new top-level things like `@typedef` for defining non-runtime types.

+    Please open a request if you have any ideas or needs!

 -   The `MarkdownRenderer` class goes even one step further, but this class is the most incomplete class at the moment.
 Given what `CommentAnalyzer` spits